Villadelfia/dmgtris/README.md

 - Stuff that goes in the sram belongs in the `sram.asm` file, where there exists code to init SRAM to known defaults.

+## Reporting Bugs
+If you have found a bug, please follow the following steps *before* sending a bug report.
+The easier you make it for me to find and fix a bug, the more likely it is that I will do so.

+0. I do not own a analogue pocket, the `.pocket` version is released on a best effort basis and I cannot help with bugs that *only* happen on the analogue pocket.
+If you find a bug, please reproduce the bug on the `.gbc` version.
+1. Download the latest `.gbc`, `.map` and `.sym` files from this repository.
+2. Use either emulicious or bgb to reproduce the bug on that version, documenting the exact steps taken to make it happen.
+Please also include what should be happening if the bug is subtle.
+3. Make a save state at the moment the bug starts happening.
+4. Send the `.gbc`, `.map`, `.sym`, and save state files as well as the documentation of the bug to me.

+I will try to fix all bugs that I can, but please remember that this is free software and that I can not, and do not, guarantee fitness for purpose.

 ## Shoutouts and Thanks
 Thanks for playtesting and debugging go to:

 - CreeperCraftYT™
 - AntonErgo
+- Lindtobias

 ## License